OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

   - If you are using a Raspberry PI [Miniconda for Raspberry PI](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh)
   - If you are using Windows [Miniconda for Windows](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)

-      **ONLY REQUIRED ON WINDOWS IF NOT USING WSL, or VS Code is not installed on the machine**, Install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/downloads/> - Scroll down to `Other Tools, Frameworks, and Redistributables and and download Microsoft Visual C++ Redistributable for Visual Studio 2022.
+      **ONLY REQUIRED ON WINDOWS IF NOT USING WSL, or VS Code is not installed on the machine**, install/update [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools)

 - After following the steps, confirm that you have it by opening a terminal and running: `conda -V`.
 The output should be something along the lines of: `conda 22.9.0`.
 If the version number begins with 4, then run the following command: